pachai payaru (in Tamil) | moong dal Green (in English)

 Green moong dal has been cooked in a cooker for 4-5 whistles in a 1:3 ratio to water after being soaked in water for 3 hours.

 Add 1 tsp of Jeera to the hot oil.
 4 slit green chilli peppers Garlic, a handful.
-Allow it to brown to a golden brown colour.
+Allow it to brown to a golden brown color.
 The garlic has done a fantastic job at roasting.
 Add 2 medium-sized sliced onions at this point.

-Allow the onions to darken in colour.
+Allow the onions to darken in color.
 To get a natural sweetness through caramelization, the onions must be roasted thoroughly.
 This meal requires a certain amount of sweetness.
 Add 2 large chopped tomatoes now.

-The amount should be little more than onions.
+The amount should be a little more than onions.
 So, if you used two medium onions, use three medium tomatoes or two large tomatoes.
 The onions and tomatoes have done a good job of cooking.
 2 1/2 tsp ginger garlic paste 2 1/2 tsp ginger garlic paste 2 1/2 tsp ginger Reduce the gas and add 1/2 tsp turmeric powder.
 2 tsp coriander powder, heaping 1/2 tsp Kashmiri Chilli powder, heaped 1 heaping teaspoon of Garam Masala powder Season with salt to taste.

-After a quick mix, add in a litre of water.
+After a quick mix, add a liter of water.
 Cook until the granules have lost their raw scent.
 Allow it to cook for another 5-6 minutes once it reaches a boil.
 Add 1 tsp sugar at this point.
 Cook the green moong dal till it is soft.
 A roughly 200g of moong here, but you may add up to 300g if you like.
 Behold!
 Add a generous sprinkling of coriander leaves and stir gently before turning off the heat.

 Magic!
 Masalas, moong dal, and coriander leaves are all dancing in unison!
 Add a heaping tsp of butter once the gas has been turned off.
 This is a crucial component.
 But bear in mind that you should only do this after you’ve turned off the gas.
-Fantastic Moong Dal gravy with a strong garlic and coriander flavour and a buttery aroma at the end.
+Fantastic Moong Dal gravy with a strong garlic and coriander flavor and a buttery aroma at the end.

 1 cup green moong dal is steeped for two hours.
 As required, add water.
 For two whistles, close the pressure cooker.
 Take a pan and heat Oil as needed, then add Cinnamon -2, Cardamom -1, Fennel seeds -1 Tsp, Cumin Seeds -1 Tsp, Curry Leaves -2 Finely chopped Onion 1 teaspoon of ginger garlic paste Well-sautéed